Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Statistical Properties of RIPW Estimators

-Finally, we state the core assumptions.
-We start by restating the latent mean ignorability assumption based on the simplified notation. \begin{assumption} \sc{(Latent mean ignorability)}
+Finally, we state the core assumptions, some of which are repeated and combined for ease of reference and the rest of which are weakened.
+We start by restating the unit-specific mean ignorability assumption. \begin{assumption} For each $i \in [n]$,

-\end{assumption} Next, we restate the overlap condition (Assumption \ref{as:overlap_dr}) below with the constant $c$ replaced by $c_{\pi}$ to be more informative in the proofs. \begin{assumption} There exists a universal constant $c > 0$ and a non-stochastic subset $\S^{*}\subset \{0, 1\}^{T}$ with at least two elements and at least one element not in $\{\zero_{T}, \one_{T}\}$, such that
+\end{assumption} Next, we combine the overlap condition for the true propensity scores (Assumption \ref{as:overlap}) and that for the estimated propensity scores (Assumption \ref{as:overlap_dr}) with the constant $c$ replaced by $c_{\pi}$ to be more informative in the proofs. \begin{assumption} There exists a universal constant $c > 0$ and a non-stochastic subset $\S^{*}\subset \{0, 1\}^{T}$ with at least two elements and at least one element not in $\{\zero_{T}, \one_{T}\}$, such that